cgize/DiceOpt_kcd2/README.md

 # Dice Optimizer for KCD2

-Tool for determining the best dice combination in the game Farkle.
+A tool to determine the best dice combinations in the game Farkle.

 ## How to Use
 1. Select dice from the dropdown list.